-On a four-year annualized basis, ICBC exceeded its investment policy benchmark in 2003 by 111 basis points.
-Results for 2004 will be available in the 2004 Annual Report.
+On a four-year annualized basis, ICBC exceeded its investment policy benchmark in 2004 by 0.46%, well in excess of the added value objective of 0.268%.
 A four-year annualized return is consistent with industry practice and with ICBC's long term investment strategy.
 ICBC will continue its policy of planning to meet or exceed industry average performance.
 The 2005 - 2007 targets have been established to outperform the policy benchmark by 0.268%.
 ICBC does not forecast the benchmark return, as it is the result of market forces and beyond the company's control.
 In managing the portfolio, ICBC remains vulnerable to rising interest rates, deterioration in equity markets, and currency fluctuations.
 These risks are not unique to ICBC, however, and are proactively managed.